-- 1. Print out a hard copy of your paper, or work with your printout from <a href="Note 12.33" Exercise 1" Nead it line by line.
-Check for the issues noted on Checklist 12.3" Nead it line by line.
+- 1. Print out a hard copy of your paper, or work with your printout from Note 12.33 "Exercise 1".
+Read it line by line.
 Check for the issues noted on Checklist 12.3, as well as any other aspects of your writing style you have previously identified as areas for improvement.
 Mark any areas where you notice problems in style or tone, and then take time to rework those sections. - 2.
 If you prefer to work with an electronic document, use the menu options in your word-processing program to enlarge the text to 150 or 200 percent of the original size.
 Make sure the type is large enough that you can focus on only one paragraph at a time.
 Read the paper line by line as described in step 1.
 Highlight any areas where you notice problems in style or tone, and then take time to rework those sections.